frothkoetter/cdw/README.md

 describe formatted flights;
 ```

-Search agin the numFiles and numPartitions
+Search agin the numFiles and notice the numFiles is increased

 |numFiles  |          	16  |